-From financial planning to determining what home features are necessities and what are just desires, check out this list of 5 things to consider before you buy your first home.
+From financial planning to determining which home features are necessities and what are just desires, these questions will help you prepare for your home buying journey.

-1. Are you ready to buy a home?
+1. Are You Ready to Buy a Home?

 Before you take the big leap into homeownership, make sure you’re ready!
 Purchasing a home is a large financial commitment.
 Make sure you're in a position to commit.
 Consider the present and the future.
 Do you have a steady job you plan on keeping?
 Do you have a family or plan to start one in the near future?
 Are you ready for new financial and home maintenance responsibilities?
 These are just some of the questions you need to ask yourself first as you decide if homeownership is right for you.